Photo courtesy of the Chicago Tribune

 The NRA considers themselves the “foremost defender of Second Amendment rights.”
 But let’s remember the Second Amendment: “A well regulated Militia, being necessary to the security of a free State, the right of the people to keep and bear Arms, shall not be infringed.”
 This was written directly after the Revolutionary War, where the young country had to protect themselves against British infantry coming into their homes.
 The Second Amendment has been perverted into meaning something it wasn’t intended for.
 There’s no fear of foreign soldiers coming into our homes.
 So, the “necessity” for the Second Amendment isn’t there.

 Do Americans have the right to carry and own guns?
 Absolutely.
+They also have the right to buy a car gun safe (if the gun is being taken outside of the home) to protect family, if they feel they are going to a place that may not be the safest.
 I wouldn’t want to take someone’s guns even their bb guns from suppliers similar to onlybbguns.
 But people that say Liberals are trying to steal their guns and take away their “Second Amendment right” to have guns don’t really understand what the Second Amendment’s purpose was.
 It was to keep Americans safe from the British.

 Gun control isn’t about taking guns away from people.
 It is meant to stop people with criminal records or those gun retailers find dangerous from purchasing guns.
 There are “no sell” lists, and there are regulations and background checks and hoops to jump through when it comes to purchasing a gun.
 When politicians say we need “stricter gun control,” that doesn’t mean, “We are going to take away everyone’s guns.”
 It means making it more difficult to purchase guns.